MicroEJ/docs/KernelDeveloperGuide/overview.rst

 with the standalone application structure, that defines a main entry point (a class that contains a ``public static void main(String[])`` method).
-A Standalone Application can be run on the simulator and is intended to be statically linked with a Platform to produce a Single-App Firmware.
+A Standalone Application can be run on the simulator and is intended to be statically linked with a Platform to produce a Mono-Sandbox Firmware.

 A *Sandboxed Application* is an application designed in MicroEJ Studio